VJAI/Safe/README.md

 ### `platform` property

-The Project is structured and Grunt commands are framed in such that, at a time you can develop/run the app for a single platform.
-In better words, I can put it forward like this... through a single grunt command you can't install the app to both iOS and Android devices.
+The Grunt commands are designed in such that, at a time you can develop/run the app for a single platform.
+In better words. through a single command you can't install the app to both platforms.
 First you should run the command to install to one platform and then to other.

-The `platform` property is used to control the default platform you are targeting at.
+The `platform` property is used to control the default platform.
 If you've configured for only a single platform, let's say "android" then the value is "android".

 If you are using Mac and have both the platforms configured then you can leave the default platform to "ios" or change it to "android".
 The value of this property can be changed through the parameter you pass in the Grunt command.